redhat-developer/devspaces/dependencies/che-plugin-registry/README.md

 ## Building and publishing third party binaries for and plugin registry sidecar containers

-Executables and language server depedencies needed in plugin sidecar containers can be built from this repo:
+Executables and language server dependencies needed in plugin sidecar containers can be built from this repo:

 * [redhat-developer/codeready-workspaces-deprecated](https://github.com/redhat-developer/codeready-workspaces-deprecated/blob/crw-2-rhel-8/)